python/mypy/docs/source/error_codes.rst

 Error codes
 ===========

-Mypy can optionally display an error code after a message.
+Mypy can optionally display an error code such as ``[attr-defined]`` after error messages.
 Error codes serve two purposes:

 1. It's possible to silence specific error codes on a line using ``# type: ignore[code]``.
-2. The error code can be looked up here in the documentation to provide additional context.
+2. The error code can be used to find documentation about the error.

+The next two topics document the various error codes mypy can report.

 Displaying error codes
 ----------------------